 “We are an unlikely bunch with wildly divergent personalities and background stories who otherwise might never have met, let alone come together as an ensemble.
 But we have forged a community, and at its heart is unwavering acceptance of each other as we explore different ways of expressing the text and ourselves.
 Not only has the workshop helped me find the power in my voice, it has taught me how to stand with confidence, and above all, how to be with conviction.” – Alice

 Seven weeks of rigorous instruction in text, acting, voice, fencing — a crash course in some of the greatest poetry ever written.

 In daily three-hour classes grapple first-hand with the meanings and complexities of Shakespeare’s words, expand the range and clarity of your voice, and learn to fence with rapier and dagger.
 At the end of seven weeks a public recital is presented at the Broadway Performance Hall or the Erickson Theatre on Seattle’s Capitol Hill.

 No previous theatre experience is necessary.
 Experienced participants are also welcome.

 All coursework is tuition free.

-Our low-key audition/interviews will be at Cornish College and selected school sites in the Seattle area.
-Interviews for Summer 2016 can be scheduled by phone.
-For the audition, you should arrive having memorized a short bit of text from Shakespeare.
+Audition/interviews are very low key.
+Interviews for Summer 2023 can be scheduled by email.
+For the audition, you should have memorized a short bit of text from Shakespeare or you can read from selections provided.
 It needn’t match your age or gender.
 Choose something you like.
-Please bring a current photo, if available, doesn’t need to be professional or glamorous (a snap shot is fine, it just needs to look like you).
-If a photo is not available, we can take one at the time of the audition.
-Questions?
-Call our voice mail at 206-284-7580.
+Please provide a current photo, if available, doesn’t need to be professional or glamorous (a snapshot is fine, it just needs to look like you).

 Note: In the final week, we may lengthen class time to as much as six hours a day.